-This measure, Appropriate Emergency Department Blood Testing for Children with Sickle Cell Disease, assesses the percentage of children younger than 18 years of age identified as having SCD presenting to an ED with fever during the measurement year, who 1) received a pulse oximetry reading and 2) had a complete blood count, 3) reticulocyte count, and 4) blood culture performed within 60 minutes following initial contact.
-This measure uses medical record data to calculate individual rates for the four tests, as well as an overall rate that is a composite of the four individual rates.
-A higher proportion indicates better performance, as reflected by appropriate testing.
-There are no existing quality measures for appropriate blood testing in the ED for children with SCD.
+This measure, Appropriate Emergency Department Fever Management for Children with Sickle Cell Disease, assesses the percentage of children younger than 18 years of age identified as having sickle cell disease presenting to an ED with fever during the measurement year who received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact.
+A higher proportion indicates better performance, as reflected by appropriate treatment.
+This measure was tested using medical record data.
+There are no existing quality measures for appropriate management of fever in the ED in children with SCD.

 Clinical guidelines indicate that all children with SCD who present to the ED with a fever and other signs of infection should be evaluated promptly.
-Tests should include a pulse oximetry reading, complete blood count, reticulocyte count, and a blood culture.
+Immediately after blood is drawn for testing, the child with SCD presenting with a fever should be given broad-spectrum antibiotics, preferably intravenously.
 Because the spleen is often compromised at an early age in children with SCD, infection is a frequent and serious complication.
-Septicemia and meningitis caused by Streptococcus pneumoniae are major cause of mortality in children with SCD under the age of 2 years.
+Sepsis and meningitis caused by Streptococcus pneumonia are a major cause of mortality in children with SCD under the age of 2 years.
 The presence of fever in children with SCD should be approached with high suspicion for systemic infection.
-It is crucial that families and clinicians understand that in children with SCD, a temperature of 38 degrees C is an emergency.
+It is crucial that families and clinicians understand that in children with SCD, a temperature of 38°C or higher is an emergency.
 However, caring for children in the ED is complex from both a medical and behavioral perspective.
 Children vary developmentally; their ability to communicate and degree of independence may vary widely.
 For children with SCD, physical challenges and neurocognitive deficits can make ED visits even more complicated.
 Also, families of children with SCD have reported receiving inappropriate care in the ED stemming from both a lack of familiarity with the children presenting and underdeveloped quality standards for treating children with SCD in the ED.